-We human’s have super powers that include the ability to create.
+We humans have superpowers that include the ability to create.
 It’s so obvious we don’t often recognize it!
 A prerequisite for manifesting any creation is to first have an idea, a vision of what we want.
-We desire a glass of water and have a vision of how to get one before we take the actions steps to bring that delicious glass of water into our hands.
-As conscious creators we bring our visions to reality in every area of our lives constantly.
-To activate our creative super powers, it really helps to have a conscious vision of who we desire to be as parents.
+We desire a glass of water and have a vision of how to get one before we take the action steps to bring that delicious glass of water into our hands.
+As conscious creators, we bring our visions to reality in every area of our lives constantly.
+To activate our creative superpowers, it really helps to have a conscious vision of who we desire to be as parents.

 Enjoy this 3 Step and simple process for creating your own Parenting Vision: